pclavier92/radio-i/README.md

 - In colaborative radios anyone will be able to add songs to the queue, if not selected the radio owner will be the only one capable of doing so.
 - Anonymous radios don not show the owner's username in the radio page.

-There radio page also provides a chat to speak with other people connected to the same radio.
+The radio page also provides a chat to speak with other people connected to the same radio.